The Algiers Ferry

 You'll witness some of the best views of the original city of New Orleans via a Canal Street Ferry ride across the Mississippi River, and learn why New Orleans is called the Crescent City as the ferry traverses the river's natural crescent to historic Algiers Point on the West Bank.

 You can board the ferry, which has been in operation since 1827, at the foot of Canal Street – right next to the Aquarium of the Americas.
-The ride is free for pedestrians and $1 for cars making the return trip from the West Bank back to New Orleans.
-From Canal Street to the West Bank, there is no charge for cars.
+The ride is for pedestrians and bikers only and costs $2.
+Those traveling by car may park in the in one of the nearby lots for a fee.

-Once the ferry drops you off in Algiers Point, you'll be immersed in a pleasant, residential neighborhood that survived Hurricane Katrina entirely, and has preserved much of its original 19th century village charm.
+Once the ferry drops you off in Algiers Point, you'll be immersed in a pleasant, residential neighborhood that has preserved much of its original 19th century village charm.
 Grab a bite at any of the nearby cafes and pubs, stroll the Jazz Walk of Fame along the levee, or take a self-guided walking tour - see the Algiers Historical Society for information on tours and the neighborhood: http://algierspoint.org/AHS/walking.html.

 Ride today and see the city from the other side!
 For more information about things to see and do in Algiers Point, please visit: www.algierspoint.org.